 6. TYPO3

 I wouldn’t recommend this for bloggers.
-However, if you are putting a webpage about your business and you do not need to maintain it often, TYPO3 is an ideal choice.
+However, if you are putting a webpage about your business, and you do not need to maintain it often, TYPO3 can be a choice.

 Pros: